The note to The Timbuktu Café says:

 “I found this under our door when I opened the cafe.
 No name.
 Whoever you are, thank you so much.

 I found myself thinking about this post as I walked to my own local café for our daily coffee.
 It certainly has been a rough time for many small businesses across Australia, across the globe – that’s for sure!
 And many of us are doing what we can to support the small businesses that are part of our everyday life – we want them to be there when this is over!

 Every day I post something business related to LinkedIn and as it was a Friday, I thought I’d post the generous benefactor Timbuktu Café story.
 I almost hesitated “Is it more FB than LinkedIn?”

 The reaction to my post on LinkedIn has been entirely amazing.
 You can see it if you click here

-My LinkedIn post has (at time of writing) has had more than 250 thousand views, 2 831 reactions (Likes) and 246 comments and 76 shares – huge numbers for a LinkedIn post.
+My LinkedIn post has (updated 28 July) has had almost half a million views, 11 527 reactions (Likes) and 681 comments and hundreds of shares – huge numbers for a LinkedIn post.